khudshiyakhathoon9/Demo/README.md

 # Demo
-This is my first github repository.
+This is my first git repository.
+Author-Khudshiya khathoon